Geometry Enhancements from Visual Content: Going Beyond Ground Truth: Results

 Our tests focused on two different scenarios.
-The first, qualitative, in which ground-truth exists, but is quantized and does not represent the real world accurately.
-The second, quantitive, in which ground-truth does not exist for training, and the input is quantized.
-The former test whether the model represents the human expectation of the real-world depth, while the latter allows us to measure whether the model represents the real-world depth accurately.
+The first, qualitative, comparing our results to different methods on datasets for which ground-truth exists, but is either quantized or noisy and does not represent the real world accurately enough.
+This tests the visual appeal of our results.
+For that test we chose Matterport3D \cite{Matterport3D} and NYUv2 \cite{NYUv2}.
+The second, quantitive, we compared our results to other methods numerically using ETH3D \cite{ETH3D} and simulated a scenario in which we cannot capture a reliable dataset and need to either train self-supervised methods or train on different datasets and count on a small enough domain gap.
+The former test whether the model represents the human expectation of the real-world depth, while the latter, which requires nearly perfect depth maps, allows us to measure whether the model represents the real-world depth accurately.